breuleux/terminus/README.md

 Documentation
 -------------

-There is more documentation in doc/, use `make html` (you'll need `sphinx`), or you can read as plain text if it suits your fancy.
+There is more documentation in doc/.

 Do note that the documentation is a bit of a design document sometimes, and some features it describes might not really be